Everything VoiceMenu does

 Guests browse your menu on your own website, build a basket, and check out online.
 You set minimum orders, fees, time slots, and how payment works so the flow matches how you already trade.

-- Discounts, tax, and service charges as you configure them
+- Discounts, tax, and service charges as you set them

 - Works alongside card and cash at the till where you use both